 After a loved one passes, friends and relatives are faced with many challenges.
-One of these more stressful challenges is figure out how to pay for the funeral costs.
+One of these more stressful challenges is figuring out how to pay for the funeral costs.

 In these often sudden times of need, many people turn to memorial fundraisers for assistance.
 Memorial fundraisers can be used to cover the costs of a funeral and burial, or they can be used to raise funds in memory of a loved one.
 They can even be used to fund the creation of a Foundation or Nonprofit in honor of the person who passed.
 No matter what type of memorial fundraiser you’re launching, here are some fundraising ideas to help you figure out how to raise money for the funeral.

 Commemorate the life of your loved one by designing a shirt that everyone can wear to remember them with.
 If the deceased had a particular motto, quote, or activity that he or she liked, you can design a custom t-shirt to commemorate them, and then sell them through a t-shirt fundraiser to raise money for their memorial service.